 Prove That Low-Fat Diets Are Not Better At Weight Loss Compared To Other Diets

 The group of researchers did systematic reviews by searching the long-term effects of low-fat dietary interventions compared to higher-fat dietary interventions.
 The data they got reflected the mean difference in weight changes between the two interventions, and weight maintenance between the two approaches (1).
-They looked at weight maintenance as sometimes losing weight is easy and the hard part of it is maintaining the lost weight.
-They want to prove which of the two methods could achieve sustainable weight loss (1).
+They looked at weight maintenance because sometimes losing weight is easy and the hard part of it is maintaining the lost weight.
+They want to determine which of the two methods could achieve sustainable weight loss (1).

-From the results it was clear that in terms of weight loss trials, the higher-fat interventions led to significantly greater weight loss compared to the low-fat approach (1).
+From the results, it was clear that in terms of weight loss trials, the higher-fat interventions led to significantly greater weight loss compared to the low-fat approach (1).
 The low-fat interventions did also not lead to differences in weight change compared to the higher-fat approaches.
 The low-fat interventions only led to greater weight decrease only when they were compared to the normal diets (1).
 Similar results were made in terms of weight maintenance where higher-fat diets offered greater weight maintenance compared to low-fat diets and low-fat diets only offered greater weight maintenance when they were compared to normal everyday diets without any restrictions (1).

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!